Sergey Melikov: Military career

-Plenipotentiary Representative of the North Caucasus Federal District
+Presidential Envoy to the North Caucasus Federal District

-On 12 May 2014, Melikov was appointed Plenipotentiary Representative of the North Caucasus Federal District.
+On 12 May 2014, Melikov was appointed Presidential Envoy to the North Caucasus Federal District.
 On the same day, he was added to the Security Council of the Russian Federation by presidential decree.
-The following month, Melikov was dismissed from military service with official date of his discharge being the day of his appointment as Plenipotentiary Representative, with the rank of lieutenant general.
+The following month, Melikov was dismissed from military service with official date of his discharge being the day of his appointment as Presidential Envoy, with the rank of lieutenant general.
 He was also awarded the rank of State Councilor of the Russian Federation, 1st class.

 On 28 July 2016, Melikov was relieved of his post as Plenipotentiary Representative and was appointed First Deputy Director of the Federal Service of the National Guard Troops of the Russian Federation and a Commander-in-Chief of the Russian national guard.
 By presidential decree of 12 August, his membership of the Security Council was revoked.

 Service in the National Guard

 On 26 August 2016, by decree of the President of the Russian, Melikov was awarded the military rank of Colonel General.

-In 2017, RBC reported in speculation that Melikov was considered by the head of the Republic of Dagestan.
+In 2017, RBC reported in speculation that Melikov was considered be a candidate for the next head of the Republic of Dagestan.

 In June 2019, he submitted his resignation from the post of First Deputy Director of the Federal Service of the Russian National Guard.